Wishmasterflo/ofox_lynx/README.md

 # Orangefox Recovery for google Pixel 7a (lynx)

 This is still "work in progress".
-I have removed the Orangefox release again now as it was not booting up after flashing it.

 Based on October 2023 Kernel (Android 14)